DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-2_launching_dynamo.md

 ![Callouts for toolbar](images/Placeholder.png)

 ###2.1.2.
 Installing
-Browse to the directory of the downloaded installer and run the executable.
+Browse to the directory of the downloaded installer and run the executable file.

 ![](images/2-2/2-2-2_Installing-01.jpg)